capsule-corp-ternoa/ternoa-js/README.md

     // We could have used the unsigned tx Hash and pass a keyring as a third parameter instead.
     // Once again, we use here the tx hex signTxHash, from the previous step. const submitTxHash = await submitTxBlocking(signTxHash, WaitUntil.BlockInclusion)
+    // We destructure the result of submitTxHash: const { events, blockInfo } = submitTxHash

-    // Do something with the events recieved. console.log(submitTxHash.events.findEvents(NFTCreatedEvent));
+    // Do something with the events recieved.
+Example: find the NFTCreatedEvent to access the NFT datas. console.log(events.findEvents(NFTCreatedEvent));
     ...
   } catch (e) {
     console.log(e)